Early patient identification is critical to outcomes in non-Hodgkin lymphoma treatment1

 The patient is monitored at least daily for 7 days by the YESCARTA ATC for signs and symptoms of cytokine release syndrome, neurologic toxicities, and any other side effects.2

-For at least 4 weeks after infusion: The patient should stay within 2 hours of the YESCARTA ATC.2,6
+For at least 4 weeks after infusion: The patient should stay within proximity of a YESCARTA ATC.2,6

 After